digiur/GDCICD/README.md

 ## Automatic Versioning

-**The stamp-version action will edit your project.godot file to add a semantic version to the build**
+**The stamp-version action will edit your project.godot file to add a version to the build**

 ```yaml
 - uses: digiur/GDCICD/actions/stamp-version@v0.16